 "Farming is very important for illiterate people like me who cannot get a good job.
 With farming you really benefit when you have a little support.
 It means you are able to harvest enough for your family and have something left to sell.
 With the money I earn, I'm determined to pay for all my children to go to school so they aren't illiterate like me."

-And when you lift one person, they will lift others.
+And when you help one person, they will lift others.
 As well as investing in her children's future, Effinesi will help lift her whole community as she shares her new-found expertise and resources with her neighbours.